Fossil Huntress

 - Based in Canada

-- Roughly three posts per week
+- Roughly two posts per week

 - First post on